lqc/thinkcspy/source/variables_expressions_statements.rst

     assignment token
         ``=`` is Python's assignment token, which should not be confused with the mathematical comparison operator using the same symbol.

-    comment
-        Information in a program that is meant for other programmers (or anyone reading the source code) and has no effect on the execution of the program.

     composition
         The ability to combine simple expressions and statements into compound